Dulguun Enkhbat: 3x3 National team career

 Dulguun Enkhbat played with the Mongolia men's national 3x3 team at several FIBA 3x3 World Cup and FIBA Asia 3x3 Cup tournaments.
 In 2017, he won FIBA Asia 3x3 Cup defeating the New Zealand men's national 3x3 team in the final and named player of the tournament.
+He won the FIBA 3x3 Asia Cup for the second time with the Mongolian basketball 3x3 team in 2023.